Become a Counselor in South Carolina

 Licensure for South Carolina LPCs is managed by the state Board of Examiners for Licensure of Professional Counselors, Marriage and Family Therapists and Psycho-Educational Specialists, a division of the South Carolina Department of Labor, Licensing and Regulation.
 Licensure requirements for counselors in South Carolina, including education, supervision, examination, fees, renewal and “licensure by endorsement,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as scholarships and loan repayment programs available to LPCs in the state.

-South Carolina LPC licensure requires the completion of a master’s or doctoral degree of at least 48 graduate semester hours in counseling or a related discipline from a college or university accredited by the Commission on the Colleges of the Southern Association of Colleges and Schools, the Association of Theological Schools in the United States and Canada or one of their regional associations.
+Licensure as a professional counselor in South Carolina requires the completion of a master’s or doctoral degree of at least 48 graduate semester hours in counseling or a related discipline from a college or university accredited by the Commission on the Colleges of the Southern Association of Colleges and Schools, the Association of Theological Schools in the United States and Canada or one of their regional associations.

 Appropriate degree programs will include at least one three-hour graduate level course in each of the following core content areas:

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-South Carolina requires aspiring LPCs to complete 1,500 hours of supervision in no less than two years.
-This must include at least 1,500 hours of direct client contact and a minimum of 150 hours of direction from an approved supervisor, of which at least 100 hours must be individual supervision (as opposed to group supervision).
+South Carolina requires Licensed Professional Counselor Interns (LPCI) to complete a minimum of 1,500 hours of supervision in no less than two years.
+This must include 1,500 hours of direct client contact and a minimum of 150 hours of direction from an approved supervisor, of which at least 100 hours must be individual supervision (as opposed to group supervision).
 A supervision plan must also be submitted to the South Carolina Board of Examiners for Licensure of Professional Counselors, Marriage and Family Therapists and Psycho-Educational Specialists.

-South Carolina LPC licensure requires a passing score on either the National Counselor Examination for Licensure and Certification or the National Clinical Mental Health Counselor Exam or the Certified Rehabilitation Counselor Exam.
+South Carolina LPC licensure requires a passing score on a board accepted examination - either the National Counselor Examination for Licensure and Certification or the National Clinical Mental Health Counselor Exam or the Certified Rehabilitation Counselor Exam.

 National Counselor Examination for Licensure and Certification (NCE)